RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 ---

-### 4. Create a Release Candidate
+### 4. Create a Release

-After the development environment passes all tests, a release candidate is created and prepared for deployment to the **test environment**.
+After the development environment passes all tests, a release branch is created and prepared for deployment to the **test environment**.

 - **Key Activities**:
-  - Draft a release candidate on GitHub.
+  - Create a release branch.
-  - Tag the release and set it as a pre-release for further testing.
-  - Publish the release candidate for deployment in the test environment.
+  - Name the branch using **semantic versioning** (e.g., `release/v1.0.0`).

-The release candidate serves as a version of the application that is ready for testing, ensuring that it meets the necessary quality and functional requirements.
+The release serves as a version of the application that is ready for testing, ensuring that it meets the necessary quality and functional requirements.

 ---

 ### 5. Testing and Deployment to Test Environment

-Once a release candidate is ready, it’s deployed to the **test environment** for thorough validation, including **User Acceptance Testing (UAT)**.
+Once a release is ready, it’s deployed to the **test environment** for thorough validation, including **User Acceptance Testing (UAT)**.

 - **Key Activities**:
-  - Deploy the release candidate to the test environment using AWS CDK and CloudFormation.
+  - Deploy the release to the test environment using AWS CDK and CloudFormation.
   - Run integration and smoke tests in the test environment to validate the deployment.
-  - **UAT**: The testing team and stakeholders validate the release candidate to ensure it meets business requirements.
+  - **UAT**: The testing team and stakeholders validate the release to ensure it meets business requirements.
   - If any issues arise during testing, changes are sent back to development for fixes and re-deployment.

 This stage ensures that the application is tested in an environment that closely mirrors production, reducing the risk of issues in production.